Dropshipping Romania: The Ultimate Guide to Starting a Business

 • PFA (Sole Trader): Easier to set up (~100 RON fees), but often less tax efficient for high volumes.
 You face a 10% income tax plus significant social contributions (health and pension) capped at minimum wage thresholds.

-Note on VAT: The standard VAT (TVA) rate is 21%.
-If you are dropshipping from outside the EU into Romania, you need to understand import VAT rules to prevent your customers from getting hit with surprise customs fees.
+Note on VAT: Romania’s standard VAT (TVA) rate increased from 19% to 21% on August 1, 2025.
+This 21% rate applies in 2026 unless further legislative changes occur.
+If you are dropshipping from outside the EU into Romania, you need to understand import VAT and IOSS rules to prevent your customers from being hit with surprise customs fees.

 Curated Suppliers List: What to Use (And What to Avoid)